LanetNetwork/dnsbalancer/README.md

 `general` section holds common parameters and comma-delimited list of frontends:

 * `rlimit` specifies file descriptors count (RLIMIT\_NOFILE) for current dnsbalancer instance;
-* `hashlist_size` specifies the size of hashmap that holds DNS queries; specifying big values could result in performance improvements due to narrowing hash collision domains, however big hashlists consume more RAM; the semi-optimal value could be the average number of concurrent items stored in hashlist (that means, the average value of concurrent DNS requests); also use prime numbers only to make hash distribution more uniform;
-* `hashlist_ttl` specifies hashitem TTL in milliseconds; usually, 10 seconds is more than enough as normal DNS forwarders should answer within 200 ms; specifying small values could result in eliminating RAM usage but also in query drops;
+* `request_ttl` specifies request TTL in milliseconds; usually, 10 seconds is more than enough as normal DNS forwarders should answer within 200 ms; specifying small values could result in eliminating RAM usage but also in query drops;
-* `gc_interval` specifies GC invocation interval in milliseconds; GC (garbage collector) is a timer thread that does cleaning up hashlist for orphaned (stalled) items (DNS requests that are lost by underlying forwarders); if balancer should serve very high load, you may try to increase this value;
+* `gc_interval` specifies GC invocation interval in milliseconds; GC (garbage collector) is a timer thread that does cleaning up request table for orphaned (stalled) items (DNS requests that are lost by underlying forwarders); if balancer should serve very high load, you may try to increase this value;
 * `watchdog_interval` specifies watchdog invocation interval in milliseconds; it is a timer thread that does polling forwarders.